Title

 The Philippine Jurisprudence case examines the effects of adoption on legal rights and obligations, specifically highlighting that the natural parents lose all legal rights and obligations towards the child, and the child becomes the legal heir of the adoptive parents, while still remaining the legal heir of their biological parents.

-Q&A (Act No. 3977)
+Questions (Act No. 3977)

-The natural father and mother and their relatives by nature, not by adoption, shall remain the legal heirs except for the property inherited from the adoptive parents.
+The father and mother and relatives by nature (not by adoption) remain the legal heirs, except as to property specifically reserved under the rule for property inherited by the adopted child from either parent by adoption.

 Analyze Cases Smarter, Faster